Bridget Quenzer can't believe it.

 "I just want her to go out and race with top people.
 If she has a good day, she can pull it off, but I'm not expecting her to go out and win every race."

-Quenzer hopes to run in college, and Moran wants to develop her knowledge and confidence so she can reach her full potential.
+Quenzer hopes to run in college, and Moran wants to develop her knowledge and confidence.

 Still, Moran said Quenzer has a good chance to win the AIS title and should contend for the Maryland State Catholic Schools Championship.